nipafx/LibFX/README.md

 * I wanna search my projects for reusable chunks of code.
 Whatever I find will be redesigned, tested, well-documented and finally published here.
 * I've got some ideas of things I'd like to implement and see where it takes me.

+Features will be developed in feature branches so this master might remain empty for a while.
+Check out the other branches to see what is being developed.

 ## Why?

 So why should you use this?
 Yes, why indeed...